jamesra/OrdersAI/readme.txt

 _

 Typo fix that was causing a problem at load.
+Fixed crash when vehicle was sold
+Vehicles travel to stations even if they have not been visited before.
+(In some cases passenger stations must still be visited manually.
+Probably a deeper bug than the AI)
-Various fixes, vehicles are not counted as being enroute to a station unless they are moving.
+Vehicles are not counted as being enroute to a station unless they are moving.
+Vehciles loading at a station have their already loaded cargo subtracted from their reservation.
-Fixes for order list management, still work to be done here to eliminate accidental duplicates.
+Many fixes for order list management.
+Duplicates should be eliminated.